2012 Maine Question 1: Campaign

 EqualityMaine and Mainers United for Marriage began the campaign for the initiative on May 15, 2012.

 By June 28, Mainers United for Marriage had raised more than $1 million, with 64 percent of contributions coming from within Maine.

 On July 23, the Maine ACLU and Mainers United for Marriage held a press conference to announce the formation of the group Republicans United for Marriage as part of an effort to attract more Republican support of the initiative.
 Fifteen Republicans appeared at the conference, including three current state legislators.
 One of those, Rep. Stacey Fitts of Pittsfield, had voted against the 2009 same-sex marriage law passed by the previous Legislature but stated that he has now changed his mind after discussions with gay persons that he knows and his family.
 Fitts also said he felt his new views were a "perfect match" with his Republican philosophy of small government.
 Pastor Bob Emerich, a spokesman for initiative opponents, dismissed the announcement as "insignificant" and questioned "why these people even call themselves Republicans."

 President Barack Obama, through a spokesperson, endorsed the initiative on October 24.

 On October 25, Richard Malone, former Catholic Bishop of Portland, stated that supporting the initiative was "unfaithful to Catholic doctrine" and that Catholics whose conscience was formed through scripture could not justify voting for any candidate or referendum that opposes the teachings of the Church.
 He said that Catholics for Marriage Equality did not speak for the Catholic Church.

 Democratic U.S. Representatives Chellie Pingree and Mike Michaud both stated they intended to vote in favor of the referendum, while Republican U.S. Senators Susan Collins and Olympia Snowe both stated that their policy was to not comment on state level issues.
 Governor Paul LePage, through his spokeswoman, also declined to offer his views on the referendum.
 Collins and Snowe would both state their support for same-sex marriage after the referendum.

 The referendum was declared passed on November 6, 2012 by the Associated Press, and opposition group Protect Marriage Maine conceded defeat at 1:30 am on November 7, 2012.
 53% of Maine voted in favor.

 Polling

 Many opinion polls were done to estimate the results of the referendum.
 Polling were as follows.

 Results

 52.6% of voters voted to legalize same-sex marriage while 47.4% of voters voted not to which resulted in Maine legalizing same-sex marriage.

 Aftermath

 Supporters of same-sex marriage celebrated the passage of the referendum.
-After the referendum Matt McTighe, campaign manager of Mainers United for Marriage, announced that " A lot of families in Maine just became more stable and secure”.
-Brian Brown, president of the National Organization for Marriage, instead stated that "“Americans remain strongly in favor of marriage as the union of one man and one woman.
-The election results reflect the political and funding advantages our opponents enjoyed in these very liberal states”.
+After the referendum Matt McTighe, campaign manager of Mainers United for Marriage, stated that "A lot of families in Maine just became more stable and secure."
+Brian Brown, president of the National Organization for Marriage, stated that "Americans remain strongly in favor of marriage as the union of one man and one woman.
+The election results reflect the political and funding advantages our opponents enjoyed in these very liberal states."
 The law officially took effect on December 29, 2012.